JHoster/mArIo/README.md

 Double Jump
 Bots did double jumps, even though I gave them the same controls as the player.
-Was wondered for a while how they are doing it.
+Was wondering for a while how they are doing it.
 Turns out, the player could do it too, but I never tried!
 Learned a nice trick from the bots!